intelequia/dnn.pulse/README.md

 3. Fill the following required fields:
 * **Friendly Name**: The Task name, write one you want (i.e. DNN Pulse).
 * **Full Class Name and Assembly**: "Intelequia.Modules.DNNPulse.Tasks.PulseTask, DNNPulse".
-4. Choose the parameters you want for the programmed task (Once very day, week...).
+4. Choose the parameters you want for the programmed task (Once every day, week...).
 5. Enable the task.

 <a name="verification"></a>